-Find out how researchers in nanotechnology are transforming medicine, computing, energy, biological imaging, consumer products, and environmental protection.
+Find out how researchers in nanotechnology and quantum materials are transforming computing, medicine, communication, biological imaging, and more.

 Check the Gordon Current Science & Technology Center screens for schedules.
 Email firstname.lastname@example.org for details or to request a topic.

-Developed and presented with support from the National Science Foundation via the Center for High-rate Nanomanufacturing, the Center for Integrated Quantum Materials, the Nanoscale Science and Engineering Center, the QSTORM Research Collaborative, and the NISE Network.
+Developed and presented with support from the National Science Foundation via the Center for Integrated Quantum Materials, QSTORM Research Collaborative, Scalable Nanomanufacturing, Center for High-rate Nanomanufacturing, Nanoscale Science and Engineering Center, and the NISE Network.

 - Dazzling Diamond and the Quantum Revolution: Diamonds are valued for their beauty and hardness, and now they may also hold the key to our future in quantum computing and sensing!

 - The Future of Computing with Quantum Materials: We’ve seen computers get smaller, faster, and more powerful, but we’re reaching the limits of silicon… Now researchers are trying to figure out what comes NEXT.